storm-enroute/mecha/README.md

     ...
-    mechaBenchRepoKey := "url of the git repo", mechaBenchBranchKey := "branch in the git repo", mechaBenchPathKey := "subdirectory in the gir repo", mechaBenchSrcPathKey := (baseDirectory.value / "target/benchmarks").toString,
+    mechaBenchRepoKey := "url of the git repo", mechaBenchBranchKey := "branch in the git repo", mechaBenchPathKey := "subdirectory in the git repo", mechaBenchSrcPathKey := (baseDirectory.value / "target/benchmarks").toString,
     ...

+See descriptions of these settings for more info.

+### Automated Build Deployment

+Automated build deployment is similar to docs and benchmark publishing, and is triggered with `mecha-publish-build` in the subproject.
+The difference is that each build is deployed to a subdirectory with a timestamp and SHA-1 has of the commit.
+You will need to specify these settings:

+    ...
+    mechaBuildOutputRepoKey := "url of the git repo where builds are copied", mechaBuildOutputBranchKey := "branch in the git repo", mechaBuildOutputPathKey := "subdirectory in the git repo", mechaBuildOutputSrcPathKey := (baseDirectory.value / "target").toString,
+    mechaBuildOutputExpirationDaysKey := 5, // number of days builds before removing old builds ...

-See descriptions of these tasks for more info.
+See the descriptions of these settings for more info.

 ### Nightly Task